Someone I know has blood cancer

-- Find a support network for yourself – whether it’s on social media, a close friend or work colleague.
+- Find a support network for yourself – whether it’s on social media, an online forum, close friends or work colleagues.
 You need someone to talk to as well.

 - Don’t forget you need me-time – to avoid burning out, could you go for a walk by yourself, call a friend, or just soak in the bath for half an hour?

 - Counselling can be a good way to talk through your feelings without worrying about burdening anyone else.
-You might be able to access it from the hospital, through your GP or at a Macmillan Cancer Support Centre or Maggie’s Centre.
+You might be able to access counselling via the hospital, your GP, a Macmillan Local Support Group or Maggie’s Centre.

 - Find ways to relax – whether it’s yoga, breathing exercises or mediation.
 There are lots of apps you can download for free that help with stress or worry.

-- Mindfulness meditation could help – it can reduce worry or stress, help you relax and get a better night’s sleep.
+- Mindfulness meditation could help – it can reduce stress, help you relax and get a better night’s sleep.
 Anyone can try mindfulness – you don’t need any special skills.
 Watch our mindfulness videos to learn some basic techniques, which you can continue to use and practice.